-Mercy Aigbe speaks about Dress Scandal
+Mercy Aigbe speaks on Dress Scandal saga

 Nigerian actress, Mercy Aigbe who started this year with a dress scandal from her Birthday photo shoot speaks about the situation.
 In one of her Birthday pictures, she was accused of using a bride’s wedding dress for the shoot.
 The designer explained that the ugly situation happened because of dispatch error.